qdraw/starsky/starsky/starsky/readme.md

   }
 }
 ```
-> When using a boolean in the json add quotes.
+> Note: When using a boolean in the json add quotes.
 Booleans without quotes are ignored

 #### Appsettings Notes
 1. Structure uses slash as directory separators for Linux and Windows